 Fact is, before you know it, this journey you’re on (or whatever phase of it you happen to be in right now) will be over….
 So enjoy—learn as much as you can.
 Make new friends and deepen the ones you already have.
 Be generous.
 Make this journey count, because, as much as you will accomplish, in the end, the old saying remains true: It’s ultimately about the journey, not the destination.

-May the way before all of you be wonderful, and good.
+May the way before you be wonderful, and free.